Back to School Return - Exclusions and COVID related information

-Close contacts who display symptoms of COVID-19 and who are unvaccinated will be asked to be quarantined for a minimum of 10 days.
-Close contacts who are vaccinated and who are showing no symptoms will not be asked to quarantine.
+Close contacts who display symptoms of COVID-19 and who are unvaccinated or under-vaccinated will quarantine.
+Close contacts who are fully vaccinated and who are showing no symptoms will not be asked to quarantine.

 The school nurse will verify vaccination status through Web IZ, and until it is validated, the individual will be excluded.
 Properly worn face masks which cover the nose and mouth are effective in preventing the spread of COVID-19.
 In addition, masks should meet CDC recommendations in terms of quality.

-If your student properly wears a mask to school and comes into close contact (between three feet and six feet apart) with a person who tests positive for COVID-19 (who was also correctly wearing a mask), and your student is not showing symptoms of illness, your student will not be excluded from school.
+If your student properly wears a mask to school and comes into close contact (in direct contact or within six feet for 15 minutes or more over 24 hours) with a person who tests positive for COVID-19 (who was also correctly wearing a mask), and your student is not showing symptoms of illness, your student will not be excluded from school.